Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 Use [sample.env](../sample.env) as a template for the .env file to be created.
 The .env file must be placed at the root of the sample (same location than sample.env).
 Connect to the Azure portal with your browser and go to your media services account / API access to get the .ENV data to store to the .env file.

-Then build and run the sample in Visual Studio or VS Code.

 ### How to test and run the Functions locally

 Use Visual Studio or [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#run-the-function-locally) to run the functions.